A wide array of organisations assists people with special needs in the Netherlands, from transport to education to holidays.

 The school of their choice – special or mainstream – will receive funding to cater for their needs, and the school will arrange assistance as required.

-Parents can also opt for a special school, whether a speciaal basisonderwijs (SBO) for learning and behavourial support or a speciaal onderwijs (so) for specific special needs.
+Parents can also opt for a special school, whether a speciaal basisonderwijs (SBO) school for learning and behavourial support or a speciaal onderwijs (SO) school for specific special needs.
 The language of instruction is Dutch, but children from a non-Dutch background can sometimes be taught in their mother tongue to help them settle in.
-You will find SEN teachers at international schools (public and private) where the language of instruction will be (mostly) English but you may have to fund the assistant.
+You will find SEN teachers at international schools (public and private) where the language of instruction will be (mostly) English, but you may have to fund the assistant.
 Contact the school directly in the first instance.
-For higher education, ‘education and disability’ is an expert centre (www.onderwijsenhandicap.nl).
+For higher education, ‘disability and education’ is an expert centre (website in Dutch).

 Many services (such as transport) are supported by government funding but there is also financial support for individual families, such as additional child benefit, healthcare and carer allowances, and adaptations to home or transport.
 Search the government welfare site www.svb.nl to see if you qualify for a carer’s allowance (TOG) or a personal budget (PGB) to cover support costs.

-De Zeeland (www.zeilenalacarte.nl) offers adapted sailing trips for wheelchair users and families, and some campsites such as De Ruimte (www.campingderuimte.nl) cater especially for children with special needs.
-Find out about accessible nature reserves and recreation areas at Staatsbosbeheer (www.staatsbosbeheer.nl).
+De Zeeland offers adapted sailing trips for wheelchair users and families, and some campsites such as De Ruimte cater especially for children with special needs.
+Find out about accessible nature reserves and recreation areas at Staatsbosbeheer.
 For farther travels, organised group trips are available at www.gehandicaptenreizen.nl.

 Assistance organisations (links mostly in Dutch)